aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 ### Install

 PowerTools for AWS Lambda (Python) supports Pydantic v1 and v2.
-See how to use each version in following sections.
+See how to use each version in the following sections.

 #### Using Pydantic v1